The Contagion.

 Maybe wisdom is on it's way, but in the meantime there is confusion, disturbance, fear countered by overt optimism and cunning courage.

-Life is like a balancing act.
-Sometimes swinging like a pendulum. back and forth, with momentum changing, sometimes slow like a see-saw and other times fearfully fast.
 Sometimes it feels like I am caught in a vortex.
 Strange and unexplained events seem to take control, and a sort of sixth sense, with a sting of survival, kicks in.

 A strange sixth sense seems to control my thoughts.
 It sort of collars me.
 Grabs me.
 Takes over.
 I am forced to trust and obey.
-It makes me to wonder if we are really a single entity, one mind in one body.
-Do we really have control, or choice or individual destiny?

 Another nagging question, is why me?